thechangelog/show-notes/README.md

 ### Text formatting

 Our show notes are authored good ole' [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 That means you can add `*`s or `_`s for emphasis, `[links](https://changelog.com)` to referenced people/projects, etc. We _especially_ encourage addition of links.
 These make the notes much more useful to readers and provide valuable SEO juice to the link-worthy things we discuss on our shows.

+## Guidelines

+* Frequently our show notes are prepared prior to recording and sometimes prepared links don't make it into the show for one or another reason.
+If you happen to notice one of these zombie links our policy is to remove them.

+* Occasionally links for streaming content stop working because of media copyright issues.
+We also want to get rid of those.

 ## Conduct